Stromboli - Rinella

 Yes, Direct Ferries offers a wide range of discounts all year around.
 When searching for ferries, senior discounts will be automatically applied if they are available.
 Just select your age range from the passenger options.

-Whether you can bring your campervan on the ferry from Stromboli to Rinella depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Stromboli to Rinella depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Currently, you cannot take your bicycle on board any ferries from Stromboli to Rinella.

-Yes, foot passengers can travel with Siremar ferries between Stromboli and Rinella.
+Yes, foot passengers can travel with Liberty Lines Fast Ferries ferries between Stromboli and Rinella.

-Pets are currently not allowed on board the ferries from Stromboli to Rinella.
+Pets are allowed on ferries travelling from Stromboli to Rinella with Liberty Lines Fast Ferries. .

 Travel requirements can vary depending on the route, so it's important to check what documents you'll need before sailing.
 In most cases, a valid passport is required when traveling from Stromboli to Rinella, along with any necessary visas or national ID cards.
 Requirements may differ based on your nationality and the destination country’s regulations.
 To avoid delays at check-in, you can find helpful information for your journey in our Check-in, Travel Documents & Tickets guide and in our blog post on tips and tricks for international travel.